michimussato/OpenStudioLandscapes/wiki/README.md

 > - scripted (`nox -s readme`)
 > - graphically (images, [graphs & diagrams](https://mermaid.js.org/intro/))

-This might be a banality: OpenStudioLandscapes documentation aimes to be as close to the truth as possible using *my limited resources*.
+This might be a banality: OpenStudioLandscapes documentation aims to reflect the truth as close and as quickly as possible using *my limited resources*.

+> [!NOTE]
+>
-We might come back to Sphinx/ReadTheDocs at some point.
+> We might come back to Sphinx/ReadTheDocs at some point.

 ## Question: What's worse than having no Documentation?